Hello there!

 • PUSH Notification

-• OTP over Email
+• OTP over Email and, many more.

-• KBA (Knowledge-based authentication) The System will ask user for 2 of 3 questions he has configured in his Self Service Console.
-Only after right answer to both questions user is allowed to proceed further.
+KBA (Knowledge-based authentication) The System will ask the user for 2 of 3 questions he has configured in his Self-Service Console.
+Only after the right answer to both questions is the user allowed to proceed further.

-OTP over Alternate Email User will receive a OTP on the alternate email he has configured threw Self Service Console.
-Once user provides the correct OTP he is allowed to proceed further.
+OTP over Alternate Email User will receive an OTP on the alternate email they have configured through the Self Service Console.
+Once the user provides the correct OTP, they are allowed to proceed further.

-• Now Enable Enable IP Restriction option from the IP RESTRICTION CONFIGURATION section to configure custom IP range.
+• Now click Edit option from the IP Configuration section to configure custom IP range.

 • Stripe Single Sign-On (SSO) Restrict Access adaptive authentication ip blocking

-• Scroll to the end and click on save.
+• Once the changes are made, scroll down to the end and click on Save.

-B. Adaptive Authentication with Limiting number of devices.
+B. Adaptive Authentication with Limiting number of devices

 Using Adaptive Authentication you can also restrict the number of devices the end user can access the Services on.
 You can allow end users to access services on a fixed no. of devices.
 The end users will be able to access services provided by us on this fixed no. of devices.